rajkrshah/Flutter-SSL-Pinning-Bypass/README.md

 android sslpinning disable
 ```

-### 3. Static Patching

-- Decompile the APK or IPA, patch the relevant Dart code, and recompile.

 ## Disclaimer

 This repository is intended for educational and ethical research purposes only.
 Do not use these techniques on applications without explicit permission.
 The author is not responsible for any misuse or damages caused.